cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

 .. highlight:: console

-A Docker image with CDAP SDK pre-installed is available on the Docker Hub for download.
+Docker is one of the easiest ways to start working with CDAP without having to manually configure anything.
+A Docker image with the CDAP SDK pre-installed is available on the Docker Hub for download.

 To use the **Docker image**, you can either use Docker's :ref:`Kitematic
-<docker-kitematic>` (on Mac OS X and Windows), a graphical user interface for running
+<docker-kitematic>` (on Mac OS X and Windows) |---| a graphical user interface for running
-Docker containers, or start the container from :ref:`a command line <docker-command-line>`.
+Docker containers |---| or start the container from :ref:`a command line <docker-command-line>`.

 .. _docker-kitematic: